zemacedo99/Replication-Package/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-As the project interacts with various data sources, ensure any modifications don't disrupt the existing integrations.
+For major changes, please open an issue first to discuss what you want to change.
+As the project interacts with various data sources, please ensure any modifications don't disrupt the existing integrations.

 ## Credits and Acknowledgments